 Car Design - from sketch to 3D animation

 As an Industrial Design student, I thought it would be great to become a car designer.
-In the final year of my studies, I was allowed to work at SpykerCars as a final project.
+In the final year of my studies, I was allowed to work at SpykerCars as a graduation project.

 The assignment